 St. Michael’s Mount

-From St. Michael’s Mount, a 10-mile (16-kilometer) jaunt along route A394 leads to the market town of Helston.
+From St. Michael’s Mount, a 10-mile (16 kilometres) jaunt along route A394 leads to the market town of Helston.
 Stop in at The Blue Anchor Inn (50 Coinagehall Street; (0)1326 562821; www.spingoales.com), housed in a thatch-roofed 15th-century rest house for monks.
 Sample the ancient local brew of Spingo.
-For a more tame Helston experience, visit the Helston Folk Museum (Market Place; (0)1326 564027; www.kerrier.gov.uk), formerly the town’s market house, featuring regional archaeological gems and a timber cider press.
+For a more tame Helston experience, visit the Helston Folk Museum (Market Place; (0)1326 564027), formerly the town’s market house, featuring regional archaeological gems and a timber cider press.
 Helston is the geographic gateway to the Lizard Peninsula, with its small sandy coves and picturesque villages.

 The Lizard Peninsula

-Make your first stop in the Lizard at The Lizard Pasty Shop—located in Beacon Terrace, near the Lizard’s southern tip (The Lizard; (0)1326 290889;www.connexions.co.uk/lizardpasty/).
-Hike or drive less than two miles (3.2 kilometers) to Kynance Cove (follow road A3083), a glorious nook with island-speckled waters and numerous caves.
+Make your first stop in the Lizard at Ann’s Pasties Shop—located in Beacon Terrace, near the Lizard’s southern tip (The Lizard; (0)1326 290889;) Hike or drive less than two miles (3.2 kilometers) to Kynance Cove (follow road A3083), a glorious nook with island-speckled waters and numerous caves.

-Widely considered the most picturesque fishing village in Cornwall, little Polperro (25 miles/40 kilometers east of St. Austell) is a feast for the eyes.
-Experience a different kind of horsepower with a horse-drawn “bus” from the main car park to the village center, and ride through the narrow alleys.
-Try out the Crumplehorn Inn and Mill (across from main car park; (0)1503 272348;www.crumplehorn-inn.co.uk) for a typical pub lunch of steak, mushroom, and ale pie; beer-battered cod and chips; or the catch of the day, among other favorites.
-Walk off your lunch on a classic coastal walk from Polperro to Lansallos (fewer than three miles/five kilometers away), exploring the cliff’s edges by foot.
+Widely considered the most picturesque fishing village in Cornwall, little Polperro (25 miles/40 kilometres east of St. Austell) is a feast for the eyes.
+Experience a different kind of horsepower with a horse-drawn “bus” from the main car park to the village centre, and ride through the narrow alleys.
+Try out the Crumplehorn Inn and Mill (across from the main car park; (0)1503 272348;www.crumplehorn-inn.co.uk) for a typical pub lunch of steak, mushroom, and ale pie; beer-battered cod and chips; or the catch of the day, among other favourites.
+Walk off your lunch on a classic coastal walk from Polperro to Lansallos (fewer than three miles/five kilometres away), exploring the cliff’s edges by foot.